Vincent1334/arcade_swarm_unity/README.md

 After activating your virtual environment you can install the required dependencies by following instruction bellow:

 - [x] First clone the project to your desired directory.
-- [x] You can install all the project's dependencies by changing the directory to the repository and run the command below:
-    ```python
-    pip install -r requirements.txt
-    ```

 To run the deep learning related experiments (experiment 22 & 23) You have to install the customized gym environment:

 - [x] Simply go to gym-swarm directory inside the cloned repository